AlenToma/react-global-state-management/README.md

 | triggerChange  | Sometimes you are using props in components that do not have `hooks` or `subscribe`, using this method you could trigger updates to those components by specifing thair Identifiers|

 ## Exelude objects in array
-typescript will complain when you add a path in `execludeComponentsFromMutations` as it only take object path. to solve this issue, you are able to assign a method `execludeComponentsFromMutations` that return `true` if it execluded and `false` if not
+Typescript will complain when you add a path in `execludeComponentsFromMutations` as it only take object path. to solve this issue, you are able to assign a method `execludeComponentsFromMutations` that return `true` if it execluded and `false` if not
 ```js
   const data = GlobalState({